finbarallan/Have-Ferrari-Sacked-Their-Team-Principal-Today/readme.md

 # Have Ferrari Sacked Their Team Principal Today
-This purpose of this project is to build a website which runs on Flask and implements webscraping to update its content.
+This purpose of this project is to build a website which scrapes the [Scuderia Ferrari](https://en.wikipedia.org/wiki/Scuderia_Ferrari) Wikipedia to determine if there has been a change in team principal.
+The website runs on Flask and implements Beautiful Soup to update the contents of the page.

 The deployment of the website is available at the following links with a screenshot displayed below: